LeslieDancey/fme-server-FULL/data_uploads.md

 This will extract information about the incoming data and store it as attributes.

 If you wish, you may connect a Logger transformer and run the workspace, just to see what the attributes look like.

+**4. Add Tester**

+Now we will add a Tester transformer to test whether the properties of the data are a match for what we require.

+Do this by clicking on the RasterPropertyExtractor transformer and typing Tester.
+Then select Tester from the drop-down list of transformers.

+The workspace will now look like this:

+**5. Set Tester Parameters**

+Click on the red cogwheel icon on the Tester to open its parameters dialog.

+In the dialog double-click in the Left Value field.
+From the drop-down list select Attribute Value > _num_bands.
+This attribute tells us how many bands are in the source data:

+Set the Operator field to equals (=) and type the number 3 into the Right Value field: